AravindNagaraju/AravindNagaraju/README.md

 #### Working as a visiting faculty in _**Department of Post Graduate Studies and Research in Physics, The National College, Jayanagar**_, teaching _Mathematical Methods for Physics_ and _Computational Physics_ for Post Graduate Physics classes.

+You can find the Python codes I have written for few basic topics of Under Graduate Mathematics [here](https://github.com/AravindNagaraju/BSc_Codes)

 ## Contact